 The Authority provides certain employee benefits such as health, dental and life insurance to qualified retirees until they reach 65 years of age that will require funding in future periods.
-An actuarial valuation was undertaken as at December 31, 2015, the accrued benefit obligation calculated for these employees was \$272,500, and had been immediately recognized in 2015 as a plan amendment.
+An actuarial valuation was undertaken as at December 31, 2015, the accrued benefit obligation calculated for these employees was \$294,656(2015 - \$272,500).